sriharshavvs/ML-Project/README.md

 # ML-Project
-This repository contains project files including source codes and datasets.
+This repository contains project files(source codes and datasets) of our ongoing ML project.